yxycindy/genomic_final/README.md

 # Directions for Running Code

+## To Benchmark runtime for methods on synthetic data
+Run `python benchmark_runtime.py`
+- set `KMER_LENGTH` to change the kmer lenth of the input genome
+- set `SKETCH_SIZE` to change the size of sketch when computing the minhash
+- set `DEPTH` to change the depth of the synthetic phylogenomic tree which varies the size of input genome list

 ## To compute sketches for Avianbase bird genomes
 **Warning: this takes a long time (~24 hours).
 To reproduce the rest of the Avianbase results, skip to the next section.**
 Run `get_sketch.py` with the following arguments: